teamdomy/wasp/README.md

  2. `peer` - secret and unique `UID` of user (think about it as an username and password in one string).

 Primary elements of the package are `agents`.
 All passed parameters to the `agent` methods are cached immediately in the system and distributed between members of the `app`, therefore the first called method should be `setName` (it generates new `id` for the `agent`).
 All `agent` methods return the `Promise`.

+Next code with app structure should be executed just once, platform will cache it.

 *first.html*
 ```html